Azure-Samples/ms-identity-dotnet-desktop-tutorial/1-Calling-MSGraph/1-1-AzureAD/README.md

                                              .WithDefaultRedirectUri()
                                              .Build();

-   // We target to obtain a token for Graph for the following scopes (permissions) string[] scopes = new[] { "user.read" };
+   // We intend to obtain a token for Graph for the following scopes (permissions) string[] scopes = new[] { "user.read" };

    AuthenticationResult result;